Thinking Outside of Your Donor Database

 Data has long empowered annual giving professionals to monitor, understand, and influence the outcomes of their programs.
 But now, by looking to social media to gather information about and engage your alumni, donors, and prospects, you can get outside the traditional data “box,” expand the depth and precision of your efforts, and increase your overall likelihood of success.

 Want to learn more?
-CLICK HERE for AGN’s Webinar on Mining Social Media Data.
+CLICK HERE for AGN’s Webinar on Analyzing Social Media Data to Improve Fundraising.